Cosmological FLRW phase transitions and micro-structure under Kaniadakis statistics: Abstract

 \section{Abstract}

-This article is devoted to the study of the thermodynamics phase transitions and critical phenomena of an FLRW cosmological model under the so-called Kaniadakis's statistics.
-The equation of state is derived from the corrected Friedmann field equations and the thermodynamics unified first law.
-This reveals the existence of non-trivial critical points where a first-order phase transition takes place.
-The system behaves as an ``inverted'' van der Waals fluid in this concern.
+This article studies the thermodynamics phase transitions and critical phenomena of an FLRW cosmological model under truncated Kaniadakis's statistics.
+The EoS is derived from the corrected Friedmann field equations and the thermodynamics unified first law.
+To approach thermodynamics, we use an approximation for $K S_{\text{AH}}\ll 1$, on the cosmological equation, and also check the validity of our approximation.
+Then for different values from Kaniadakis parameter $K$, order $\mathcal{O}(10^{-37})$ for the relic-abundance, $\mathcal{O}(10^{-84})$ for $^{7}$Li-abundance and $\mathcal{O}(10^{-125})$ in the recombination era, the EoS reveals non-trivial critical points where a first-order phase transition occurs a sort of a van der Waals fluid.
 Interestingly, the numerical values of the critical exponents are the same as those of the van der Waals system.
 Besides, to obtain more insights into the thermodynamics description, the so-called Ruppeiner's geometry is studied through the normalized scalar curvature, disclosing this invariant zone where the system undergoes repulsive/attractive interactions.
 Near the critical point, this curvature provides again the same critical exponent and universal constant value as for van der Waals fluid.
+Despite the similarity, both systems are quite different because the present one considers a relativistic entropy (Kaniadakis entropy) while the Van der Waals gas responds to a classical entropy (Maxwell-Boltzmann).